Diaspora Revolt: Primary sources

 Appian (c.
-95–c.
-165), an Egyptian-born Greek historian and lawyer, provides a first-person account of the revolt in the surviving portions of his Roman History.
-Among several anecdotes, he recounts his narrow escape from capture, fleeing a Jewish ship via wilderness paths and boat near Pelusium, and describes the destruction of the Pompey monument near Alexandria.
-His neutral tone is similar to that of Eusebius, who is believed to have used Appian as a source.
-Also active in the second century, Arrian, a Greek author, wrote a now-lost work on the Parthians that reportedly included references to Trajan's actions against the Jews, and is believed to have been used as a source by Eusebius.
+95), an Egyptian-born Greek historian and lawyer, wrote a first-person account of the revolt that can be found in the surviving portions of his Roman History 2.90.
+Among several anecdotes, he recounted his narrow escape from capture by Jewish rebels, fleeing a Jewish ship via wilderness paths and boat near Pelusium, and described the destruction of the Pompey monument near Alexandria by Jewish rebels.
+His tone is neutral, much like Eusebius, who may have relied on Appian as a source.
+Also active in the 2nd century, Arrian, a Greek author, wrote a now-lost work on the Parthians that reportedly included references to Trajan's actions against the Jews, and is believed to have been used as a source by Eusebius.

-Another source for the Diaspora Revolt is Paulus Orosius (c.
-375–after 418), a Christian Roman historian and theologian, who discusses the events in his Seven Books Against the Pagans, composed around 418 CE.'
-However, the reliability of Orosius's account has been questioned due to its chronological and historical inaccuracies.
-His narrative draws on the works of Eusebius, likely accessed through Latin translations by Jerome and Rufinus, but Orosius introduces rearrangements and adopts a more vivid and dramatic rhetorical style to enhance the account.
-According to Judaic scholar William Horbury, Orosius's version of the revolt is derivative, lacks immediacy, and can be characterized as "vague" in its presentation.
+A much later source is Paulus Orosius (c.
+375 – after 418), a Christian Roman historian and theologian, who discussed the events in his Seven Books Against the Pagans (7.12.6–8), composed around 418.'
+He viewed the Jewish defeats in their uprisings against Rome as divine punishment for the persecution of early Christians by Jews.
+His narrative draws on Eusebius, likely via Latin translations by Jerome and Rufinus, though Orosius rearranged the material and adopts a more vivid, dramatic rhetorical style.
+Orosius's account's reliability has been questioned due to chronological and historical inaccuracies, and, according to Judaic scholar William Horbury, his version is derivative, lacking immediacy and "vague" in its presentation.

-The uprisings in Egypt are also documented by papyrological evidence. which offers valuable insights into the events.
-These documents, part of the Corpus Papyrorum Judaicarum (CPJ) collection—which includes ancient papyri related to Jews and Judaism in Egypt—shed light on key aspects of the revolt, including its chronology, casualties, impact, and aftermath.
-Papyri, for example, showed that local Egyptians fought against the Jews, instead of supporting them, as was suggested earlier.
-Additionally, archaeological and epigraphic evidence strengthens the understanding of the revolt in Cyprus and Cyrenaica, with Latin and Greek inscriptions from Cyrenaica serving as key examples.
-These inscriptions document the reconstruction of buildings damaged during the "Jewish uprising", shedding light on the scale of the destruction and subsequent rebuilding efforts.
+The uprisings in Egypt are also documented by contemporary papyrological evidence, especially texts in the Corpus Papyrorum Judaicarum (CPJ), a collection of papyri relating to Jews and Judaism in Egypt.
+These documents illuminate the revolt's chronology, casualties, impact, and aftermath, and show, for example, that local Egyptians fought against the Jews rather than supporting them, as was suggested earlier.
+Archaeological and epigraphic evidence also clarifies the events in Cyprus and Cyrenaica, with Latin and Greek inscriptions from Cyrenaica recording the reconstruction of buildings damaged during the "Jewish uprising", thereby revealing the scale of destruction and subsequent rebuilding programs.

-The Jerusalem Talmud, Sukkah 5:1, contains three stories about the Jewish revolt, including references to the destruction of the Great Synagogue of Alexandria and the massacre of Jews by Trajan.
-These narratives, which focus on Roman actions rather than the Greeks or Egyptians, were likely influenced by the heightened anti-Roman sentiment following the Bar Kokhba revolt, which occurred about fifteen years later and had disastrous consequences for the Jews of Judaea.
-While the stories contain historical kernels, they also incorporate legendary elements that reduce their reliability as strict historical sources.
-Nonetheless, these sources reflect rabbinic debates of the time regarding Jewish life in the diaspora following the Bar Kokhba revolt, highlight the hostilities and tensions between Jews and Romans, and reveal the hope for the arrival of the Messiah among the Jews of Judaea.
+The Diaspora Revolt also finds echoes in rabbinic literature composed in later centuries, based on earlier oral traditions.
+The Jerusalem Talmud, a 4th–5th-century Galilean commentary on the Mishnah, refers to the revolt in tractate Sukkah 5:1, which preserves three stories about it, including accounts of the destruction of the Great Synagogue of Alexandria and the massacre of Jews by Trajan.
+These narratives, which focus on Roman actions rather than the Greeks or Egyptians, were likely influenced by the heightened anti-Roman sentiment following the Bar Kokhba Revolt, which occurred about fifteen years later and had disastrous consequences for the Jews of Judaea.
+While the stories contain historical kernels, they also incorporate legendary elements that limit their reliability as historical sources.
+Nonetheless, they reflect contemporary rabbinic debates about Jewish life in the diaspora in the aftermath of the Jewish–Roman wars, highlight hostilities and tensions between Jews and Romans, and reveal continuing hope for the coming of the Messiah.